Orwell Astronomical Society (Ipswich)

 The weather during the day on Saturday was very promising, with long clear periods.
 Members of OASI arrived at the Observatory a little after 18:30 to set up telescopes, prepare the reception desk and deploy signage at nearby road junctions.
 This year we had observers at the Tomline Refractor, small telescopes on the balconies of the Observatory and three telescopes on the school playing field:

-Our official opening time was 19:30, but as is usual the first visitors arrived well in advance.
+Our official opening time was 19:30 but, as is usual, the first visitors arrived well in advance.
 At first, the sky remained clear, promising a busy evening ahead, and the observers braced themselves for an onslaught of visitors!
 Until about 20:00, cars full of visitors entered the school grounds in a continuous stream.
 All telescopes were in operation, and by 20:30 over 100 visitors had arrived.
-However, shortly after 20:30 a bank of cloud slowly drifted across the sky,putting a sudden stop to observing activities.
-Sky conditions did not improve subsequently, and few more visitors arrived, so the observers on the school playing field, most exposed to the chill of the night air, closed down operations at 21:30, and those in the Observatory followed suit half an hour later.
+However, shortly after 20:30 a bank of cloud slowly drifted across the sky, putting an end to observing.
+Sky conditions did not improve subsequently, and few additional visitors arrived, so the observers on the school playing field, most exposed to the chill of the night air, closed down operations at 21:30, and those in the Observatory followed suit half an hour later.

 The weather on Sunday evening was much more promising.
-Unfortunately, the first members of OASI to arrive at the Observatory on Sunday evening were met by school gates which were resolutely closed and locked!
-Luckily the school caretaker lives on site and after a quick phone call he opened the gates for us.
+Unfortunately, the first members of OASI to arrive at the Observatory on Sunday evening were met by school gates which were resolutely locked shut!
+Fortunately the school caretaker was able quickly to resolve the situation.
 We always receive fewer visitors on a Sunday than on a Saturday, even if observing conditions are better.
 However, with fewer visitors we are able to give each a more personal introduction to the night sky.

 One hundred and two people visited on Saturday and 77 on Sunday.
 Over the weekend, two families joined OASI.